Advanced Cognitive Assessment

 Creator & Lead Psychometrician

 ACIS was developed between 2022 and 2025 through sustained research, iterative item development, and ongoing psychometric calibration.
-My goal has been to provide a rigorous, valid assessment that remains freely accessible to anyone seeking a clearer understanding of their cognitive profile.
+My goal has been to provide a rigorous assessment that is far more accessible than traditional in-person testing while still supporting careful interpretation of cognitive profiles.

 ACIS will continue to evolve through regular normative updates and improvements to measurement quality, usability, and accessibility.
-The platform is currently optimized for English and larger-screen devices; expanding language support and mobile compatibility is an active priority.
+The platform is now compatible with mobile devices as well as larger screens, while expanded language support and ongoing cross-device refinements remain active priorities.
 Thank you for taking the time to explore ACIS.
 Feedback and collaboration inquiries are welcome.

 The Journey